uoa-compsci399-s1-2023/Team-1-Capitalise/README.md

 Simply navigate to [AWS API Gateway](https://ap-southeast-2.console.aws.amazon.com/apigateway/main/apis?region=ap-southeast-2) (Changing the region if you wish)
 Then create a proxy endpoint that handles any HTTP request method

+Deploy the api and then go to the options => Integration Response

+Open the dropdown arrow add x-auth-token to Access-Control-Allow-Headers

 ![](/markdown/proxy.png)

-Deploy the api and copy the a _invoke api_ url
+Deploy the api and copy the a _invoke api_ url (found in stages on the left hand menu)

 Paste the API_URL found in config.ts file